 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gardnerville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Gardnerville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gardnerville who work in office and administrative support (16.01%), management occupations (9.01%), and food service (8.02%).
+Overall, Gardnerville is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Gardnerville who work in management occupations (13.22%), office and administrative support (12.32%), and food service (8.81%).

-Being a small town, Gardnerville does not have a public transit system used by locals to get to and from work.
+Gardnerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Gardnerville in 2018 was $26,903, which is middle income relative to Nevada and the nation.
-This equates to an annual income of $107,612 for a family of four.
+The per capita income in Gardnerville in 2018 was $32,920, which is upper middle income relative to Nevada and the nation.
+This equates to an annual income of $131,680 for a family of four.
 However, Gardnerville contains both very wealthy and poor people as well.

 Gardnerville is a very ethnically-diverse town.
 The people who call Gardnerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gardnerville residents report their race to be White, followed by Asian.
+The greatest number of Gardnerville residents report their race to be White, followed by Black or African-American.
 Gardnerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.40% of the town’s residents.
+People of Hispanic or Latino origin account for 10.86% of the town’s residents.
 Important ancestries of people in Gardnerville include German, Irish, English, French, and Italian.

 The most common language spoken in Gardnerville is English.
 Other important languages spoken here include Spanish and French.